 Orange Color Change Garnets tend to fall along the Pyrope-Spessartine join and have higher magnetic susceptibilities than orange Malayas.
 Arguably, at times there is little difference between the two, and light orange Malayas could just as well be classified as orange Color Change Garnets.

-Malaya Garnet & Spessartine: Orange Malaya Garnets (from Tanzania) can look similar to orange Spessartines, but Malaya Garnet is easily distinguished from Spessartine by its lower refractive index and magnetic susceptibility.
+Malaya Garnet & Spessartine: Orange Malaya Garnets (from Tanzania) can look similar to orange Spessartines, but Malaya Garnet is easily distinguished from Spessartine by its lower refractive index and/or by its measured magnetic susceptibility.

 Orange Hessonite